sarma1807/Oracle/Migration/using_ZDLRA/05_Ora19c_ConfigureStandbyCDB.md

 ---

 ### tnsnames.ora
-##### we have add tnsnames entries on first node of both PRIMARY and STANDBY clusters
+##### we have to add tnsnames entries on first node of both PRIMARY and STANDBY clusters

 ```
 # on : ora19a.OracleByExample.com & odr19a.OracleByExample.com